sahil-santosh-bhuvad/Sahil-santosh-bhuvad/README.md

 <hr>

-- [PySnakeIoT]()PySnakeIoT is an innovative project repository dedicated to the development of an IoT-based snake robot controlled entirely through Python programming language.
-With a focus on combining advanced robotics with Internet of Things (IoT) technology, PySnakeIoT aims to push the boundaries of what is possible in the realm of robotic systems.
+- [PySnakeIoT]() *PySnakeIoT is an innovative project repository dedicated to the development of an IoT-based snake robot controlled entirely through Python programming language.
+With a focus on combining advanced robotics with Internet of Things (IoT) technology, PySnakeIoT aims to push the boundaries of what is possible in the realm of robotic systems.*

 <hr>